CHINCOTEAGUE BAY FIELD STATION

 We have a large Dining Hall on campus that is set up in buffet style.
 There is always a variety of hot food available, as well as a salad bar and cold items.
 If your child has any dietary restrictions, please let us know as soon as possible.
 We will do our best to accommodate allergies and restrictions.

-Please note that our campus is NOT a peanut-free facility.
-We do offer peanut butter and nut products in the Dining Hall and Gift Shop.
-There will be a nut-free table in the cafeteria reserved for students with a nut allergy.
+Please note that our campus is NOT a peanut or tree nut-free facility.
 We will accommodate a nut allergy as best we can, but can not guarantee a nut-free environment.
-If a child has a severe allergy or dietary restriction, please contact the Director of Summer Camps to discuss meal options for your child.
+If your child has a severe allergy or dietary restriction, please contact us at [email protected] to discuss meal options for your child.

 HAVE A QUESTION ABOUT SUMMER CAMP?